Sketch on the Development of Merchandise in Central and Eastern Europe at Prehistoric Times

 Right: Amber ring pendants.
 (Photo from the pageВсе о янтаре.

 The characteristic shapes of the jewelry, as well as the percentage of succinic acid, make it possible to determine trade routes from the place of mining to consumers.
-The richest deposits of amber are in East Prussia and Lithuania, but products from it were found not only in Greece but also in southern Italy, Sicily, Iberia (Gimbutas Marija.
+The richest deposits of amber are in East Prussia and Lithuania, but products from it were found not only in Greece but also in southern Italy, Sicily, and Iberia (Gimbutas Marija.
 1965, 48).

 We know that the ancient Bulgars, the ancestors of the modern Chuvash, were the creators of the Corded Ware and battle-axes culture, and one of its variants was spread in the Baltic States (Vistula-Neman, or Rzucewo culture).
 The Bulgars also inhabited the main trade routes along the Vistula and Dniester, so could have a monopoly in the production and trade of amber.
 In this connection, will try to find in the Chuvash language words which would mean an interesting subject.
 Two very similar words were found yantar and yantar'.
 The second word, of course, was borrowed from Russian and means just "amber".
-The first word, the more ancient, and now obsolete, meaning "glass" is semantically close to the name of amber, and such sense is clearly secondary.
+The first word, the more ancient, and now obsolete, meaning "glass" is semantically close to the name of amber, and such sense is secondary.
 Other languages, the speakers of ancestors of which would have to deal with amber (primarily Estonians and Finns) have no similar words.
 The remote match to Estonian and Finnish names (Finn meripihka "marine resin", Est pihkakivi "resin stone") can be found only in the Udmurt and Komi languages where the fossilized resin is called stone resin.
-Other Finno-Ugric peoples use loanwords for the name of amber of completely different origin.
+Other Finno-Ugric peoples use loanwords for the name of amber of completely different origins.
 This suggests that the ancestors of the Estonians and Finns, just like other modern Baltic peoples came to the shores of the Baltic Sea considerably later than Bulgars.
 In this regard, one might think that Chuv. yantar can be close to the original name, which versions are presented in different languages.

-The origin of the Russian word yantar', which was also borrowed in the Belarusian and Ukrainian languages, is unknown.
+The origin of the Russian word yantar', which was also loaned in the Belarusian and Ukrainian languages, is unknown.
 Lit gintaras, Let. dzintars "amber", Hung. gyanta, gyantar "tree resin, amber, rosin", Mari yanda "glass", yandar "clear" are phonetically similar to the Russian word.
 Having reviewed all these names, B.A Larin concluded that the Baltic words were borrowed from an unknown ancient language, the name of amber in the form yentar came from the Baltic languages to Russian, Mari words were borrowed from Chuvash, and Hungarian forms with diverse values indicate their greater proximity to the initial forms of an original language (LARIN B.A., 1959).
-Since the closeness between the Hungarian and Chuvash language is known, the choice of a search way for etymologizing the by means of the Chuvash language looks promising and, indeed, we find in the dictionary Chuv. ĕnt "to burn, singe," which can be taken as the part of a compound word for the name of amber.
-The reason for such assumption gives available German word Bernstein denoting amber as "combustible stone".
+Since the closeness between the Hungarian and Chuvash languages is known, the choice of a search way for etymologizing using the Chuvash language looks promising and, indeed, we find in the dictionary Chuv. ĕnt "to burn, singe," which can be taken as the part of a compound word for the name of amber.
+The reason for such an assumption gives available German word Bernstein denoting amber as a "combustible stone".
 Recall that the Teutons, the ancestors of the Germans were northern neighbors of the ancient Bulgars.
 In this case, the second part of the word yentar should mean "a stone".
 Chuvash called stone chul having the common for all Turkic languages protoform *taĺ (in most of Turkic taš).
-Thus, the "combustible stone" in the Bulgar language could be called enttal, wherefrom is not far from the modern name.
-However, the existence of Mari and Hungarian truncated forms of the name of amber let suggest that the word enta could be used, meaning simply "flammable".
+Thus, the "combustible stone" in the Bulgarish language could be called enttal, wherefrom is not far from the modern name.
+However, the existence of Mari and Hungarian truncated forms of the name of amber suggests that the word enta could be used, meaning simply "flammable".
 However, these words are borrowed in the Mari and Hungarian languages from Chuvash.

 Export goods of Slavs could be wax and honey because they have long practiced beekeeping.
 Less confident we can talk about the furs, as ancient Slavs were more fisher as a hunter.
 Therefore, Slavs could have for the sale of fish.
 However, such a perishable commodity was not interesting for the nearest neighbors, being also abundant on fish resources, but to transport fish over long distances would need to use a preservative, which could be salt.

 Salt, without a doubt, was one of the first merchandise, as its deposits were not everywhere, but during the Neolithic role of plant foods in the human diet was increasing and the need for salt was also increased.
-However, salt founds different uses in human life:
+However, salt has different uses in human life:

 It is a common custom among the peoples of Eastern Europe to give a loaf of bread and salt shaker on it to the honored guests.
 But the very greeting of bread and salt, which is a calque of Chuv. çăkăr-tăvar, is common in the everyday life of the Slavs: